Cattail411/hello-world/README.md

 When I'm not coding at school or working at Wendy's, I'm either reading, playing videogames, watching TV or movies with my family, singing, or playing my violin.
 Over the years, I have learned to play certain pieces of music from my favorite shows just by listening to them.
 No sheet music required!

 When it comes to stories, I have a wide variety of favorite genres.
 I love classic reads like "Pride and Prejudice" as well as the works of Shakespeare.
 I also love a good mystery, and no one can provide a good mystery better than Sherlock Holmes.
 Science-fiction and fantasy is my absolute favorite.
 I've read every "Harry Potter" book and love "Star Wars" and "Star Trek."
 Lately, I have become a fan of the BBC show "Doctor Who."
-To show how much of a "Whovian" I am, I have provided a link to a webpage that I have created that lists all of the Doctor's companions from the beginning and who they are in the show. file:///Users/lilypeterson/Documents/list.html
+To show how much of a "Whovian" I am, I have provided a link to a webpage that I have created that lists all of the Doctor's companions from the beginning and who they are in the show.
+I have also created other pages.
+To view the pages, highlight a link, right-click and go to "Open URL" and it will take you to the webpage.

+file:///Users/lilypeterson/Documents/list.html
+file:///Users/lilypeterson/Documents/iframes.html
+file:///Users/lilypeterson/Documents/picture.html
+file:///Users/lilypeterson/Documents/resume.html
+file:///Users/lilypeterson/Documents/password.html
+file:///Users/lilypeterson/Documents/infoform.html
+file:///Users/lilypeterson/Documents/infoformJavascript.html